stepchowfun/socket.js/README.md

 * ...validate inputs to all methods and [fail fast](https://en.wikipedia.org/wiki/Fail-fast).
 * ...drop messages (and not resend them) if there is a network partition.

 That last point may be surprising to you.
 If you want messages to be resent in the case of failure, you must build that functionality into your application.
 The server has no idea if or when the client will come back, so it would have to keep queued messages for some arbitrary TTL and then subsequently vacuum them if the client never reconnects.
-Then, if the client does connect after the queue has been deleted, those messages would be dropped anyway.
+Then, if the client finally does connect after the queue has been deleted, those messages would be dropped anyway.
 Socket.js is honest about its behavior: it will start dropping messages immediately if there is a network interruption, and it will start sending new messages once the connection is reestablished.

 Socket.js was designed to support many simultaneous connections.
 If a connection is dropped, the server will not hold references to any queued messages or other data structures for that client.
 It is up to the client to provide any context needed by the server (e.g., a session ID for some session store) when reconnecting.